At Aylien

 sound-rnn

-Generating sound with recurrent neural networks, see my blog post for more details.
-The code is on Github: https://github.com/johnglover/sound-rnn.
+Generating sound with recurrent neural networks, inspired by char-rnn.
+See my blog post for more details.

 Metamorph